Signed in as:

 Seth Thomas exclusively used a T-end mainspring in all of their models.

-A standard going barrel was used on all of the models, unjeweled with a snap-on lid.
+A standard going barrel was used on all of the models, unjeweled with a snap-on lid, pictured here.

-The only known instance of a motor barrel is on the 19-jewel research-grade 262.
+The only known instance of a motor barrel is on the 19-jewel Grade 262.

 Roughly a sixth of the Model 1s ran on a "slow" gear train, designed for precisely 4.5 beats-per-second (BPS).
 Multiplying 4.5 BPS by 3,600 seconds in an hour returns 16,200 beats-per-hour, or BPH.